-Refer to Table 36 for information on the error codes that are generated from the indoor and outdoor units.
-These codes are the most common that will manifest through these units.
-Your particular model duct free system might generate additional codes not listed here.
-Please contact LG Support if you see these types of errors and a simple power down and boot up has not corrected the issue.
-You should not attempt to fix the system yourself.
+Refer to the table below for error codes that are generated from the indoor units (see the Multi F / Multi F MAX Outdoor Unit Installation Manual for outdoor unit error codes).
+These codes are the most common.
+Your particular system might generate additional codes not listed here.
+Please contact LG Support if you see these types of errors and a simple power cycle has not corrected the issue.

-- Error codes indicate different types of unit failures, assists in self-diagnosis and to track the frequency of occurrence. - Error codes are shown on the LEDs of indoor units, wired remote controller, the outdoor unit control board, and LG Monitoring View (LGMV) Diagnostic Software. - If two or more errors occur simultaneously, the lower error code number is displayed first. - · After error is resolved, the error code does not display.
+- Indicate different types of unit failures, assists in self-diagnosis and to track the frequency of occurrence. - Error codes are displayed on indoor unit LEDs, wired remote controllers, the outdoor unit PCB, and through the SIMS app and LG Monitoring View (LGMV) diagnostic software.
+Also, check the wired remote controller display first for error codes if present. - If two or more errors occur simultaneously, the lower error code number is displayed first. - After the error is resolved, the error code does not display.